PereViader/ManualDi/README.md

 ### SubordinateEntryPoint

-Subodinate entry points will depend on other container or require other data.
+Subordinate entry points will depend on other container or require other data.
 This means that these entry points cannot be started by themselves.
 They need to be started by some other part of your application.

 If the data provided to these entry points, implements `IInstaller`, then the data will also be installed to the container.
-Otherwise it will just be available throught the `Data` property of the EntryPoint.
+Otherwise, it will just be available through the `Data` property of the EntryPoint.
 If the subordinate container requires all the dependencies of the parent container, it is recommended to set the parent container on the EntryPointData object.

 ```